Donniezvadah/Donniezvadah.github.io/content/authors/admin/_index.md

 Donald is a passionate advocate for the intersection of mathematics, technology, and artificial intelligence.
 His research focuses on leveraging AI for climate prediction and weather forecasting, with a particular interest in cutting-edge developments in nowcasting and forecasting to address urgent climate challenges.

-A natural leader, Donald is deeply engaged in discussions on techno-democracy and governance, exploring how technology can drive social good and improve service delivery across Kenya and Africa.
-He is committed to fostering innovation that empowers communities and promotes sustainable development.

-Driven by a vision to become an AI Scientist and a leader in Africa, Donald is dedicated to advancing policies that ensure ethical and responsible AI research, deployment and use.
+Donald is a dedicated data scientist and quantitative analyst with a strong academic background in mathematical sciences and operations research.
+His research focuses on the intersection of machine learning and decision-making processes, particularly in assessing the capabilities of Large Language Models in solving sequential decision-making problems.

+With professional experience in quantitative risk analysis at EY Zimbabwe and data analytics at EcoCash, Donald has developed expertise in credit risk modeling, IFRS 9 compliance, and data-driven decision making.
+His technical skills span across Python, R, statistical analysis, and data visualization tools.

+As a recipient of the prestigious MasterCard Foundation Scholarship, Donald is committed to applying his skills to solve complex problems in the African context.
+He is particularly interested in responsible AI development and its applications in financial technology and risk management.

-Outside of his professional pursuits, Donald enjoys mentoring peers, story telling, and staying active through running, swimming, music, and hiking.
+Outside of his professional pursuits, Donald enjoys mentoring aspiring data scientists, contributing to open-source projects, and staying active through running and hiking.
+He is passionate about knowledge sharing and regularly participates in academic and professional communities.